Chrisys93/IcarusRepoSEND/README.md

 Example usage could be:

     $ python icarus.py --results results.pickle config.py

+**SEND NOTE:** Alternatively, there are bash scripts you can check, edit and/or run directly from the examples folder.
+These should also help you with any implementation of icarus or further development you may want to make for this distribution.

 After saveing the results in pickle format you can extract them in a human readable format using the `printresults.py` script from the `scripts` folder.
 Example usage could be:

     $ python scripts/printresults.py results.pickle > results.txt

-**NOTE:** The new results format is available in just text format, strictly for statistical readings; for the purpose of academic and research implementations, evaluations and development.
+**SEND NOTE:** The new results format is available in just text format, strictly for statistical readings; for the purpose of academic and research implementations, evaluations and development.

 Icarus also provides a set of helper functions for plotting results.
 Have a look at the `examples` folder for plot examples.